From the Provence of the Popes to the Luberon – Self-guided

 3 - Moderate - hilly, sometimes mountainous - 50 to 80 km

 Feel the call of the open sea?
-This itinerary is the perfect opportunity to ride without ever losing contact with the ocean.
-From Pointe-à-la-Croix to Percé, ride along the Baie-des-Chaleurs and discover the wonders of Quebec's coastline.
+This route is the perfect opportunity to drive without ever losing touch with the ocean.
+From Pointe-à-la-Croix to Percé, follow Baie-des-Chaleurs and discover the wonders of Quebec's coastline.

-With its small villages, lighthouses, beaches and small shops, Gaspésie is an exceptional cycling destination!
-You've heard the expression "save the best for last"?
-You'll end your tour with the majestic Percé Rock!
+With its small villages, lighthouses, beaches, and local shops, Gaspésie is an exceptional cycling destination!
+You know the expression "save the best for last"?
+You'll end your journey in front of the majestic Percé Rock!

 6 nights in a three- or four-star hotel or inn, double occupancy*;